biocypher/biocypher/docs/index.rst

 researchers as possible**.
 Making biomedical knowledge "their own" is often a privilege of the companies and groups that can afford individuals or teams working on knowledge representation in a dedicated manner.
 With BioCypher, we aim to change that.
+Creating a knowledge graph should be "as simple as possible, but not any simpler."
 To achieve this, we have developed a framework that facilitates the creation of knowledge graphs that are informed by the latest developments in the field of biomedical knowledge representation.
 However, to make this framework truly accessible and comprehensive, we need the input of the